alexile/neura/packages/neura/README.md

 ```

 ### Options
-- `iterations` is the number of iterations for the error backpropagation.
-It affects how precise are results, however  it also can overtrain the network.
+- `iterations` (required) is the number of iterations for the error backpropagation.
+It affects how precise are results, however, it also can overtrain the network.
+- `initialSynapse` train the existing neural network again using another initial synapse
+- `initialNetwork` re-train the existing neural network using some extra data

 TODO